sdsu-campus-beauty

 The 2018-19 season saw the Aztecs return to the Mountain West championship game after twice defeating nationally ranked Nevada, including a 65-56 victory over the Wolf Pack in the semifinal of the conference tournament.
 The team posted a 21-13 record, the 13th consecutive season with at least 19 victories.
 After the season concluded, sophomore Jalen McDaniels was selected in the second round of the NBA Draft by the Charlotte Hornets.

 In program history, the team’s 30 wins are the fourth most and its two defeats are the fewest.
-SDSU’s 17 wins in conference play are the most in program history.
-Its one loss in league action is the fewest in the Aztecs’ Division I era and equals the fewest since 1926-27, when it moved from junior college competition to the National Association of Intercollegiate Athletics (NAIA).
-San Diego State opened the 2019-20 league slate with a 15-game winning streak also which set a new Mountain West record.
+SDSU’s 17 wins in conference play are the most in Mountain West and program history.
+Its one loss in league action is the fewest in the SDSU’s Division I era, as well as league history, and equals the fewest since 1926-27, when San Diego State moved from junior college competition to the National Association of Intercollegiate Athletics (NAIA).
+The Aztecs opened the 2019-20 league slate with a 15-game winning streak also which established a new Mountain West record.

 Led by junior guard and consensus All-American Malachi Flynn, who would be a first-round selection of the NBA Toronto Raptors, the team won the Continental Tires Las Vegas Invitational with a blowout victory over Creighton and a 16-point comeback win against Iowa in the championship game.
 In addition, the Aztecs handed Utah a 28-point loss in the Basketball Hall of Fame Classic, three days after the Utes beat No. 6 Kentucky.